No passwords, No popups, No AI, No cost:

 A. Hi, Komal

 Sorry, I don't know the exact answer to that, or even if there is a universal answer, because different proprietary brighteners might react differently to temperature.
-But I do know that some brighteners "oil out" (break down into ineffective oils) at temperatures as low as 100 °F, maybe even lower.
+But I do know that some brighteners "oil out" (break down into ineffective oils) at temperatures as low as 100 °F, and maybe even lower.
 Sorry, but I don't know the composition or temperature resistance of the proprietary acid copper brighteners.
 Good luck.

 Regards,